Nebraska Center for Biotechnology Policy on Authorship and Acknowledgment in Publications

 - Provides input on drafting of the work (often figures) and approves of the work to be submitted/published.
 (If a member of the facility has made substantial contributions it is expected that s/he will be given the opportunity to review drafts of manuscripts for accuracy/fidelity and should indicate agreement before a draft is moved forward to publication.)

-- If a member of the UNL Biotech Center has contributed work to a manuscript, but does not meet the criteria for authorship, the corresponding author should acknowledge the UNL Biotech Center staff member who provided the data and their contributions should be specified.
-The UNL Center for Biotechnology and the Nebraska Research Initiative should also be acknowledged as it provides funding to support core facilities.
+- If a member of the Nebraska Center for Biotechnology has contributed work to a manuscript, but does not meet the criteria for authorship, the corresponding author should acknowledge the staff member who provided the data and their contributions should be specified.
+The Nebraska Center for Biotechnology and the Nebraska Research Initiative should also be acknowledged as it provides funding to support core facilities.
 Examples of activities that alone do not qualify a contributor for authorship are: acquisition of funding, general supervision or administrative support, and writing assistance.
-The corresponding author should consult with and obtain agreement from the UNL Biotech Center staff when acknowledging individuals.
+The corresponding author should consult with and obtain agreement from the Nebraska Center for Biotechnology staff when acknowledging individuals.